Emergency Response Plan

 What is the rationale to convert existing Fire Emergency Plan (FEP) to the Emergency Response Plan (ERP)?

-- The Fire Emergency Plan (FEP) is a plan that contains information on the types of fire safety measures that are provided in designated premises and includes floor layout plans and fire evacuation procedures.
-Currently, all public buildings are required to formulate a FEP for their building.
-Buildings that require the appointment of FSM however, not only need the FEP but also the In-Place-Protection (IPP) plan and Arson Prevention Plan (APP).
-The FSM is also required to conduct Table Top exercises annually.
+The Fire Emergency Plan (FEP) is a plan that contains information on the types of fire safety measures that are provided in designated premises and includes floor layout plans and fire evacuation procedures.
+Previously, all public buildings are required to formulate a FEP for their building.

 Emergency Response Plan (ERP) Template with Guidelines (DOCX, 1.4MB)